slynobody/dlss-enabler-mod-for-linux/README.md

 or download latest release (beta)

 1. unpack the files insame folder of the main executable
-2. search for and put 'nvngx_dlss.dll' in the same folder
+2. search for 'nvngx_dlss.dll', copy it in the exe-folder
-3. rename 'nvngx_dlss.dll' to '_nvngx.dll' in the same folder
+3. rename 'nvngx_dlss.dll' to '_nvngx.dll' in the exe-folder
-4. add this to 'starting-options' (steam)
+4. add this to 'starting-options' (steam >> f.e for jedi survivor)
 > WINEDLLOVERRIDES="version,dxgi=n,b" gamemoderun %COMMAND%  --dlss-nvapi=mock
+or (>> f.e. for hogwarts legacy, steam)
+> WINEDLLOVERRIDES="winmm=n,b" gamemoderun %COMMAND% -dlss-nvapi=mock
-5. start game: 'dlss' and 'frame-generation' be useable
+5. start game ('dlss' and 'frame-generation' should be useable)

 # FAQ